 If you are ill or show symptoms, you should not leave your house.
 If you have to, the KN95 L-103V would be recommended since it seals off your breathing and protects both ways.

-If you don't go out very much or have no problems staying more than 6 feet from others for the most part, then the Level 2 disposable masks are recommended.
+If you don't go out very much or have no problems staying more than 6 feet from others for the most part, then the Level 2 or Level 3 masks are recommended.

-If you find yourself unable to keep your distance from others or are around people that don't wear masks, then our KN95 L-103V is definitely recommended.
+If you find yourself unable to keep your distance from others or are around people that don't wear masks, then our KN95 L-103V or at least the Level 3 surgical masks is definitely recommended.
 Please note, the mask only protects your breathing :).

 If you are a healthcare worker and are not issued a respirator, we do recommend our KN95 L-103V.
 There have been studies that indicate the virus stays airborne longer than expected and could infect.
 There has been a percentage of healthcare workers getting infected wearing their surgical mask.
 So please do so, especially if you are seeing possibly infected patients.
 Make sure you register as a healthcare professional so we can help the cost.